Syracuse Employment Law Attorney

 Fair Labor Standards Act Wage Claims

-New York has minimum wage laws and other workplace protections that follow the federal standards.
+New York has minimum wage laws and other workplace protections that follow federal standards.
 In any situation where the state and federal laws have different current minimum wage standards, the higher hourly rate of pay is implemented.

 Attorneys at Gattuso & Ciotoli have helped obtain tens of millions of dollars for clients in employment and labor law cases for workers across the United States, but particularly in Central New York.
 If you suspect you have been underpaid, sexually harassed, discriminated against, retaliated against, or had your employment rights violated in any other manner, please contact Gattuso & Ciotoli for a free consultation to discuss your situation.